osmanaligungor/osmanaligungor/README.md

 ## Hi there 👋, I'm Osman Ali

-**osmanaligungor/osmanaligungor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-Software Developer | Frontend Developer | React Developer Here are some ideas to get you started:
+Software Developer | Frontend Developer | React Developer

 - 🔭 I’m currently working on Javascript,React,Css,Css3,Html,Html5,Bs
 - 🌱 I’m currently learning ...